tundesta-data/powerbi-ecommerce-sales-profit-dashboard/README.md

 # Power BI E-commerce Sales & Profit Dashboard

 ## Project Overview
-This project presents an interactive Power BI dashboard analyzing e-commerce sales, profit, and loss trends over a one-year period.
+The Power BI dashboard is shared as a PDF export for easy viewing.

 ## Dataset
 The dataset contains transactional sales data including revenue, cost, profit, and profit margin by month.